ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Article III-Districts

 Section 1.
-The Intermediate Units of the organization shall be divided according to the AAFEPA district map.
+The regional divisions of the organization shall be divided according to the AAFEPA district map.

 Section 2.
 Each district shall serve as an extension of the Association in fostering the purpose of the Association within that district.

 Section 3.
-Each district shall reorganize every two years in even numbered years during the three months preceding the annual AAFEPA meeting.
+Each district shall reorganize every two years during the annual AAFEPA business meeting at the annual conference.
 The Association president shall call a meeting for such reorganization in the case of the failure of the district to organize itself within the time limits provided above.

 Section 5.
-Representatives and Alternates may succeed themselves in office for one additional term.
-(Total of 4 years)
+Representatives and Alternates may succeed themselves in office.

 Article IV-Governing Body